cchauve/lrcstats/README.md

 * `tests` contains scripts for unit and integration tests of LRCstats.

 ## Contact ##
-If you have any questions or comments, please submit a GitHub issue or send an email to:
-* Sean La - laseanl[at]sfu[dot]ca
+If you have any questions or comments, please submit a GitHub issue or send an email to Sean La at laseanl[at]sfu[dot]ca